 The parents of today cannot raise their children as their parents did 30 years ago.
 Many things have changed and there are new obstacles.
 Years ago, children were able to go outside and play on their own, walk to school without supervision and had only a handful of channels to choose from on the television.
 In fact, for many kids, TV did not keep them engaged due to the lack of children's programming.
 Back then, most parents were not concerned about their children becoming obese, overweight or sedentary.
 The children were more physically fit due to the availability of daily activity.
 Move the clock ahead 30 years, and a major crisis is taking place.

 Technology Vs. Exercise - One of the major challenges parents are facing today is the technology available to their children.
 What makes technology great is the fact it makes our lives easier, it has advanced us in medicine, and has made life more exciting, entertaining or fun.
 However, this technology is contributing to a generation of sedentary children who really enjoy all these cool gadgets.
+Psychology Today suggests that children eliminate all electronics use for several weeks with an “electronics fast” to allow the nervous system to “reset.”
+The magazine continued to state "If done correctly, this intervention can produce deeper sleep, a brighter and more even mood, better focus and organization, and an increase in physical activity."
 So, the question arises when it comes to children's health: Is technology or exercise winning the battle with the obesity epidemic facing the children of the world?
 The 2:1 Club is a program that teaches children to give up some technology while increasing their exercise time.

 Please watch the explainer video below to learn more about the purpose of the 2:1 Club.